UniversalAlgebra/ALH-2018/README.md

 ### Parking on UH campus

+**East-West Center Housing Parking.** If you will be staying at East-West Center Housing (e.g., Lincoln Hall), then your accommodatios are essentially just accross the street from the Math Department, and you can request a parking pass from the East-West Center.
+In that case, you should not need the type of parking pass described in the next few paragraphs.

-If you plan to attend the conference, please send us a confirmation, and please **indication if you will need parking on campus** (this request is urgent, and we need to receive your confirmation before Monday).
+If you plan to attend the conference, please send us a confirmation, and please **indication if you will need parking on campus** (this request is urgent, and we need to receive your confirmation before Monday, May 7).

 If you rent a car during your travel to Hawaii, and you will need day or overnight parking on the campus for the days of the conference, you need to request it now.